The Words Sound Write, What's the Madder?

 I have used the example as an elementary level grammar lesson, by reading it, and displaying the written version for students to copy and correct.

 There are 19 or 20 misused words in a short poem.
-Even though the words sound right, they are not.
+Even though all the words sound right, they are not.

 (A pome, by the way, is a kind of fruit that has a core with seeds like an apple or pear.)